Frequently Asked Questions

 along the mountain bike course that is included in the race.
 At all areas where

-will be added and/or lime arrows.
+will be added and/or orange stick flags and lime arrows.
 The trail marking crew spends several days

 prior to the race to add lime arrows on the ground along the course.
 The trail